About Reclaimed Wood Timbers

 Recycled, Remilled, Antique and Restored Lumber, Reclaimed Timber, Beams & Flooring

-Most reclaimed timber was originally sawn from old growth trees which were much larger, slower growing and had tighter growth rings than trees cut today.
+Most reclaimed timber was originally sawn from old growth trees that were much larger, slower growing and had tighter growth rings than trees cut today.

-Thus when a building is deconstructed the posts, beams, joists, purlins, rafters generally maintain their straightness.
+Therefore, when a building is deconstructed, the posts, beams, joists, purlins, and rafters generally maintain their straightness.
 When we get a twisted post or beam we can saw it straight and square.
 Unlike new timber, the resawn old wood will stay straight 99% of the time.
 This is one reason why many timber framers and other fine builders prefer reclaimed timbers.

-The look of aged, antique lumber and timbers has a warm and tasteful quality.
+The look of aged, antique lumber and timbers has a warm and welcoming quality.
 From golden brown to light gray patinas, there’s something soothing in the old wood.